slackhq/nebula/README.md

 ##### Optional - Storing your certificate authority key as a GPG encrypted file
 A simple way to keep your CA key safe and encrypted at rest is to store it as a GPG encrypted file and pipe the decrypted contents to `nebula-cert` at runtime via standard input.
-This avoids keeping your certificate authority private key from being stored in a readable plaintext format when not in use.
+This keeps your certificate authority private key from being stored in a readable cleartext format when not in use.

 Creating a new GPG key is outside the scope of this quickstart guide, but a good introductory guide to GPG can be found [here](https://help.ubuntu.com/community/GnuPrivacyGuardHowto).
 Assuming you have a GPG key set up already, you can encrypt your `ca.key` file to create an encrypted version `ca.key.asc`:
 ```